theobald-software/theobald-software.github.io/content/_en/xtract-universal/server.md

 ### Access the Settings using the Designer

-1. XtractConfigServer.exe checks the authentication and authorization of the request.
+1. Theobald.Xu.Rpc.Worker.exe checks the authentication and authorization of the request.
 2. Designer requests a certain setting, e.g., list of all extractions.
-3. XtractConfigServer.exe reads the requested settings from the [Config directory](./advanced-techniques/backup-and-migration#configuration-files) and sends these settings to the Designer.
+3. Theobald.Xu.Rpc.Worker.exe reads the requested settings from the [Config directory](./advanced-techniques/backup-and-migration#configuration-files) and sends these settings to the Designer.
 4. The user changes the settings in the Designer (e.g., destination settings).
-5. Designer sends the changed settings back to XtractConfigServer.exe.
-XtractConfigServer.exe saves the changed settings in the [Config directory](./advanced-techniques/backup-and-migration#configuration-files).
+5. Designer sends the changed settings back to Theobald.Xu.Rpc.Worker.exe.
+Theobald.Xu.Rpc.Worker.exe saves the changed settings in the [Config directory](./advanced-techniques/backup-and-migration#configuration-files).

+{: .box-tip }
+**Tip**: The Theobald.Xu.Rpc.Worker.exe logs its actions in log files.
+The log files are located in the logs subdirectory of the program directory: `C:\Program Files\XtractUniversal\logs\server\rpc\worker` (default).

 ### Server Architecture

 The server runs as a Windows Service and the main process of the XU Service is XtractService.exe.
 The Windows Service can be [managed](./server/start-server) via the Windows Services administration or the Task Manager.
 Xtractservice.exe starts two listener processes:
 - XtractWebServer.exe
-- XtractConfigServer.exe
+- Theobald.Xu.Rpc.Listener.exe

 {: .box-tip }
-**Tip**: The XtractService.exe logs its actions in ServiceLog.txt The log file is located in the logs subdirectory of the program directory: 'C:ProgramFiles\XtractUniversal\logs' (default).
+**Tip**: The XtractService.exe logs its actions in ServiceLog.txt The log file is located in the logs subdirectory of the program directory: `C:ProgramFiles\XtractUniversal\logs` (default).

 The both listener processes listen on the [Ports](./server/ports) defined in the [Server Settings](./server/server-settings).

-XtractConfigServer.exe waits for new connection requests from the designer.
+Theobald.Xu.Rpc.Listener.exe waits for new connection requests from the Designer.
+For each TCP connection the Theobald.Xu.Rpc.Listener.exe starts a new instance of Theobald.Xu.Rpc.Worker.exe, which processes all Designer requests coming in over the particular TCP connection.

 {: .box-tip }
-**Tip:** The XtractConfigServer.exe logs its actions in log files.
+**Tip:** The Theobald.Xu.Rpc.Listener.exe logs its actions in log files.
-The log files are located in the logs subdirectory of the program directory: 'C:ProgramFiles\XtractUniversal\logs\server\config' (default).
+The log files are located in the logs subdirectory of the program directory: `C:\Program Files\XtractUniversal\logs\server\rpc\listener` (default).

 XtractWebServer.exe waits for HTTP requests.